 - Save/export your 3D model as an STL file.
 More info on STL files is here.

-- (Skip this step if you’ve already set up PrusaSlicer) To set up PrusaSlicer:
+- To set up PrusaSlicer:

 - When you first open PrusaSlicer you’ll be prompted to configure things via the Configuration Wizard.